Economic Rescue Balloons Past $1 Trillion as Talks Resume

 At the White House, Trump welcomed the stimulus plan, believing it is needed to stabilize the economy.

-But Trump spent much of Friday's daily briefing in a fury, an angry president lashing out at reporters' questions.
+But Trump spent much of Friday's daily briefing in a fury, lashing out at reporters.

 At times, he seemed to refuse to want to hear the reality of an increasingly dire situation.
 It was when one reporter noted the hard facts in the U.S. — that more than 200 are dead, more than 14,000 infected and millions scared — that he snapped back.